AidanGlickman/bcactf-2k19-problems/CONTRIBUTING.md

 We recommend that you create a local working branch as you create your problem (and then submit a pull request when your changes are ready).
 Each branch and pull request should be limited to a single problem, both to streamline work flow, and to reduce the possibility of merge conflicts.

-## How to use Markdown to format your topic
+## How to use Markdown to format your problems

 All text associated with problems in this repository use Markdown.
 Here is a good overview of [Markdown basics](https://help.github.com/articles/markdown-basics/).